← Back to blog index · 2026-05-10

 - Crypto culture is leverage-heavy → structurally high demand

-So even with Bitfinex’s 15% fee cut, net yield still beats DeFi 1-3x.
+So even with the venue’s 15% fee cut, net yield still beats DeFi 1-3x.

 One Chart — The Comparison